-Where the Status Red weather warning related to wind is issued when the school is already underway with students and staff present, the school management should immediately contact An Garda Síochána, the school transport services and other appropriate agencies for advice on whether it may be safe to undertake journeys from the school or when such journeys should commence.
-Consideration should also be taken as to the safety of parents undertaking journeys to the school to collect children.
+Where the Status Red weather warning related to wind is issued when the school or ELC is already underway with children, students and staff present, the school or ELC management should immediately contact An Garda Síochána, the school transport services or other appropriate agencies for advice on whether it may be safe to undertake journeys from the setting or when such journeys should commence.
+Consideration should also be taken as to the safety of parents undertaking journeys to the school to collect children and students.